 The Optical Sensor reports if an object is close to the sensor, and if so, what color that object is.

 The Optical Sensor can also report the brightness and the hue value of an object in degrees.

 The Optical Sensor is located at the top of Disco near the wheels.
 This sensor is positioned at the height of the rollers to be used to determine the color of each roller

 For more information about the Optical Sensor, see this VEX Library article.

 The GPS Sensor can report the current X and Y position of the center of rotation of Disco in millimeters or inches.

 The GPS Sensor can also report the current heading in degrees.

-The GPS Sensor is located near the back of Moby, and is used to determine the robot’s position and orientation on the Field by reading the GPS Field Code Strips along the inside perimeter of the Field.
+The GPS Sensor is located near the back of Disco, and is used to determine the robot’s position and orientation on the Field by reading the GPS Field Code Strips along the inside perimeter of the Field.

 For more information on identifying location details in VRC Virtual Skills using the GPS Sensor, see this VEX Library article.